xrdavies/faq_gen/faq_en.md

   Gear allows to run WebAssembly programs compiled from many popular languages, such as C/C++, Rust etc. Regarding EVM compatibility, Gear’s programs will be able to interact with programs running on EVM machines in different networks when Gear becomes a Polkadot parachain.

-- _2014._ **What mostly differentiate Gear from other smart contyract platforms using Wasm?**

-  First of all, Gear takes advantages of Actor model model for inter-process communications.
-In this model, programs never share any state and just exchange messages between each other.
-It gives a way to implement Actor-based concurrency inside programs (smart-contracts) logic.
-Also this architecture enables processes parallelisation wich makes message processing even faster and cheaper.
-As a future parachain of Polkadot/Kusama, Gear takes benefits from the relay chain that enables routing of arbitrary messages between chains.

 ## Community
 - _3001._ **I’m a developer, and I’m interested in contributing to your project alongsides earning, Do you have any Bug Bounty to check for vulnerabilities ?
 How can i become a part of "Gear Technologies' ?**